mmikkel/RetconHTML-Craft/README.md

 {{ craft.retconHtml.transform( entry.body, 'someImageTransform' ) }}
 ```

-...or as through a Recton HTML service, if you ever want to use it in your PHP:
+...or through the Retcon HTML service, if you ever want to use it in your PHP:

 ```php
 <?php echo craft()->retconHtml->transform( $entry->body, 'someImageTransform' ); ?>